Clarine Coffin Grenfell: Education

 Grenfell graduated from University of Maine in Orono, in 1932, where she was the Class Poet for 1932 and also became a member of the Phi Mu Sorority.
 She graduated from the Hartford Theological Seminary on May 28, 1938, with a Bachelor of Divinity.

 Grenfell was an active member of the Alumni Association of the University of Maine and wrote the Golden Bears column for Maine Alumni Magazine from 1996 to 2002.
 In 2002, the University of Maine awarded her an honorary Doctor of Humane Letters.

 Teaching

-Grenfell's teaching career began at the age of 17 in Herman, Maine.
+Grenfell's teaching career began at the age of 17 in Hermon, Maine.
 She later taught at many other schools in Bangor, Maine, and Bethel, Woodbury, Bloomfield, West Hartford, and Westport, Connecticut.
 She chaired the English Department at schools including Hall High School in West Hartford, Connecticut.

 Grenfell retired from teaching English in 1980, but continued to teach in other capacities, such as teaching a class called "Writing a Life Story – Yours and Mine" at more than sixty Elderhostels.